 People who experience a burning sensation in the lower abdomen may have a digestive, gynecological, or urological condition.

-By investigating the other associated symptoms and the person’s medical history, doctors can diagnose a burning sensation in the lower abdomen and choose the most appropriate treatment option for it.
+By investigating the other associated symptoms and the person’s medical history, doctors can diagnose a burning sensation in the lower abdomen and choose the most appropriate treatment.

 Be sure to contact a doctor for a complete evaluation to determine the correct diagnosis and receive the appropriate treatment.